 15+ Polite Ways To Tell A Guy/Girl You Are Not Interested

 Convey your disinterest without being rude or stating it outright.
-Peruse this list to figure out what best suits your situation.
+Peruse this list to figure out what best suits your situation and how to tell someone you’re not interested.

 1. Be honest about your feelings

 Being honest about your feelings is not easy, especially when you know the other person expects an answer that contradicts what you have in mind.
 You can just tell them that you don’t feel the same way or that you’re not on the same page as them.
 However, it is advisable that you practice the speech a couple of times beforehand and ensure you don’t sound too harsh.
 Consider using a mirror, recording app or video, as part of your practice.
 It is important to be nice and polite and not come across as mean unintentionally.
 However, if they continue to be insistent, you can act like a broken record and simply restate your practiced part.

 2. Keep the conversations short

 You can let the other party know about your disinterest in different ways.
-Keeping conversations short is probably the subtlest and least painful one of them all, for both parties.
+Keeping conversations short is probably the subtlest and least painful way to turn down someone.
 Saying no to someone can be hard, especially if they’re a nice person.
 Keeping your conversations short and taking your time to reply can let the other person know how you feel without you having to spell it out in as many words.
 While this is easy to do on text, if you end up on a phone call with them, try making small talk and saying you have to go before the conversation becomes deeper.

 3. Tell them you want to remain friends